Sanjūbishitsunagi

 Not very squishy rhombi.

-The "bishi" part of the word, which means water caltrop, is well known through the brand Mitsubishi 三菱 "three rhombi."
-Well, or "three water caltrops."
+The "bishi" (by itself it is pronounced "hishi, not "bishi") part of the word, which means "water caltrop", is well known through the brand Mitsubishi 三菱 "three rhombi."
+Or rather: "Three water caltrops."

 The meaning of this pattern is based on the characteristics of the water caltrop.
 The plant propagates easily and so it stands for plentiful offspring.
 Furthermore, because the plant is so resistant it also stands for vitality and a strong hold on life.
 Source